 in any election, the voter registration deadline is 15 days before the election.

 Voting is easy and a right that you should not take for granted.
 As long as you are registered, you will be able to vote on Election Day.
 You'll want to make sure to:

-If you cannot make to the polls on Election Day, please cast an absentee ballot.
+If you cannot make it to the polls on Election Day, please consider casting an absentee ballot.

 In South Dakota, polls are open from 7 a.m. to 7 p.m.
 The busiest times of day to vote are before and after normal working hours.
 If you can, try going at less-busy times.
 If you are in line by the time the polls close, you must be allowed to cast your vote.

 Is this your first time at the polls?
 Don't worry.
 The information below can help you ensure you're prepared.

 Students who are from other states may choose to register in South Dakota, or may vote absentee with their home state.
 Please visit your state's Secretary of State webpage to find any information on elections and voting.

 If you will be out of the country and wish to vote, please cast an absentee ballot.